r-kadel/searchstream/README.md

 ### Back end repo is available at https://github.com/r-kadel/searchstream-api

 Tired of searching through hundreds of videos through your tens of video streaming services?
-SearchStream was designed for you to quickly locate the content you want, withought all the clutter and wasted time in a traditional google search.
+SearchStream was designed for you to quickly locate the content you want, without all the clutter and wasted time in a traditional google search.

 ![ScreenShot](./public/screenshots/searchstream_landing.png)
 ![ScreenShot](./public/screenshots/searchstream.png)